gvwilson/fiction/santas/index.md

 "Finner."

 "—back to Miz Tumbly
-and how we're gonna get my elves and llamas back to *me* and what in the name of rain we're going to do about these, these troublemakers, because I for one have had *enough*!"
+and how we're gonna get my llamas and elves back to *me* and what in the name of rain we're going to do about these, these *troublemakers*, because I for one have had *enough*!"
 He thumped his meaty fist on the deck, making Captain Clausbeard's parrot<span class="note">The parrot would have been somewhat offended by this phrasing, as she thought of the captain as being hers.
 Luckily for our story,
-the parrot only knew how to read *hangul*, which is actually one of the most sensible alphabets ever created.</span> squawk.
+the parrot found turning pages so difficult that it never bothered to read books.</span> squawk.

 Whatever the captain might have said in reply to that was cut off by a cry from the crow's nest.
 "Smoke, cap'n!
-We got smoke on the horizon!"
+We got smoke on the horizon!
+And it's headed our way!"

 The humor dropped from Captain Clausbeard's face like spilled porridge.
 "You fit to fight?" he asked.